mongodb/docs-java/source/includes/quick-start/force-tls.rst

       jdk.tls.client.protocols=TLSv1.2

-   If you run your application from the command line or your IDE, you can specify this property as a VM argument using the following syntax:
+   If you run your application from the command line or your IDE, you can specify this property as a JVM argument using the following syntax:

    .. code-block:: properties